bodkan/smbe2021/README.md

 We provide two examples:

 -   [`poster_example.R`](poster_example.R): a short example from the poster
-- [`longer_example.R`](longer_example.R): a longer, more interesting example adapted from the [tutorial](https://bodkan.net/slendr/articles/tutorial.html) vignette
+-   [`longer_example.R`](longer_example.R): a longer, more interesting example adapted from the [tutorial](https://bodkan.net/slendr/articles/tutorial.html) vignette which generated the simulation above

-Once the browser-based RStudio session loads, you can open those scripts from the RStudio file browser.
+Once the browser-based RStudio session loads, you can open those scripts from the RStudio file browser and try them for yourself.

 ## Project website